ondreian/hls.js/api-extractor/report/hls.js.api.md

 // Warnings were encountered during analysis:
 //
+// src/config.ts:79:3 - (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point hls.d.ts
-// src/config.ts:84:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
+// src/config.ts:95:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
-// src/config.ts:187:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
+// src/config.ts:198:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
-// src/config.ts:197:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:208:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:198:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:209:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:200:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:211:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:201:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:212:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:202:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:213:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:204:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:215:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:207:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:218:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:209:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:220:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:210:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:221:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:211:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:222:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:212:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:223:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts

 // (No @packageDocumentation comment for this package)